rdvnnl/kotlin-web-site/docs/topics/properties.md

 The most common kind of property simply reads from (and possibly writes to) a backing field using the default getter and setter, while custom getters and setters let you define any kind of property behavior.

 Between these two, there are common patterns for how properties work.
+Examples include:

+* Computing a value lazily.
+* Reading from a map by a given key.
+* Accessing a database.
-Examples include computing a value lazily, reading from a map by a given key, accessing a database, or notifying a listener when a property is accessed.
+* Notifying a listener when a property is accessed.

 You can implement these common behaviors as libraries using [delegated properties](delegated-properties.md).